OpenBCI/Documentation/docs/01GettingStarted/02-Biosensing-Setups/02-EMG-Setup.md

 Look at the <media> gif above to see how this widget behaves when flexing and relaxing your muscle, and see the [GUI widget guide](https://docs.openbci.com/OpenBCI%20Software/02_GUI_Widget_Guide) for more information.

-### Improving Signal Quality
+## Improving Signal Quality

-For help minimizing noise and improving the quality of your EEG signals, check out [this document](10Troubleshooting/minimizingNoise)
+For help minimizing noise and improving the quality of your EMG signals, check out [this document](10Troubleshooting/01-MinimizingNoise.md)